kaiorosa1/100-days-of-code/log.md

 ### Day 61: April 1, 2019

 **Today's Progress**: Started working on a friend's portfolio.
+I've finished the JQuery section on FCC.

 **Thoughts**: I believe working on this project is going to be very interesting since it's a beautiful website that I have to start from scratch.
+The next section is about Sass I don't know what it is but I'm very interested in learning more about it.
+I think it's related to CSS but I don't know how it is.

 **Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/prortfolio-rodrigo/commit/9a076c0a2ddbc5b51c2c440e9bc64d9a7c6eaf67